royalapplications/docs/src/r2023/royalserver/general/certificate-store.md

 # Certificate Store

-Create, remove or export certificates.
+Create, remove or export certificates that will be used for Royal Server and the Secure Gateway.

 > [!NOTE]
-> The shown certificates are the ones that are installed in the Personal Store of your local machine.
+> The shown certificates are certificates that are installed in the Personal Store of your local machine.

 **Add a certificate**